 ACCA is the global body for professional accountants, and ACCA qualifications are internationally recognised by employers as a mark of professional excellence.
-The FSI became an ACCA Silver Learning Partner in 2016 and is also an approved centre for ACCA Computer Based Examinations (CBE).
-ACCA courses offered at the FSI include:
+The Robert Mathavious Institute for Financial Services became an ACCA Silver Learning Partner in 2016 and is also an approved centre for ACCA Computer Based Examinations (CBE).
+ACCA courses offered at the Robert Mathavious Institute for Financial Services include: